varigence/docs/bimlflex/getting-started/dimensional-model.md

 ### Building the dimensional model SQL artifacts

-With the metadata defined, refresh the metadata in BimlStudio and create the SQL Artifacts through the Generate cripts option or throught the SSDT project build.
+With the metadata defined, refresh the metadata in BimlStudio and create the SQL Artifacts through the Generate scripts option or the SSDT project build.

 The source views and destination tables will be included in the table script.
 Run the script in the Data Warehouse database.